dgop92/speech2diet/mrr-upload/README.md

 ## Setup

-It is recommended to run the project in node 16.15.0
+It is recommended to run the project in node 16.15.0 or greater.

 ### Dependencies